Training resources

 Going beyond Dr Google is a hands-on training session aimed at anyone who would like to be able to give good information to patients, clients, or service users.

-Tasks and Course notes and Presentation slides.
+Tasks, course notes and presentation slides can be found in Downloads.
 Developed by Aubrey Keep Library, North East London NHS Foundation Trust.

 Improving your health online